pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/esc/get-started/_index.md

 ### Centralize the Configuration

-To centralize this configuration for your Pulumi program, you will need to add a second-level key named `pulumiConfig` in your Environment file that will expose the values nested underneath it to Pulumi IaC.
+To centralize this configuration for your Pulumi program, you will need to add a second-level key named `pulumiConfig` in your environment file that will expose the values nested underneath it to Pulumi IaC.

 ```yaml
 values: